Table of Contents

 An overview of the application procedure from start to submitting jobs:

-- A PI submits an application via National HPC Service.
+- A PI submits an application for a National HPC Service Project via the Project Application & Management Portal.

 - The PI approves users who wish to join the project.